 Hymenocallis littoralis is a vigorous evergreen species from Mexico and Guatemala which grows with its roots in the water during the warm growing season, making a good garden subject in warm climates.
 It requires protection during cold winters.
 The lovely white flowers have long narrow reflexed petals behind a central cup.
 Several flowers are carried on each sturdy 70-90 cm. stem.
 Photos by Bill Dijk and Alberto Grossi.

 Hymenocallis maximillianii (syn. hymenocallis maximiliani) is native to Mexico.
 It has compact, narrow, erect, foliage and gracefully proportioned flowers.
 Photos taken August 2005 by Jay Yourch.
+Seed photos by Rimmer de Vries; the first one shows a ruler marked in inches; plants flowered in early June in Michigan; seed pictured at the end of June.

 Hymenocallis occidentalis is native to the Eastern United States and blooms in late summer.
 Depending on the plant and the growing environment the leaves may be absent, like a Lycoris, or present at bloom time.
 Photos taken August 2006 by Jay Yourch.